 - To make Pot-in-Pot rice: Rinse 1 cup rice 2-3 times.
 Drain rice and add to an oven safe bowl that fits in the Instant Pot.
 Add 1¼ water + ½ teaspoon salt + 1 teaspoon olive oil and stir.
 Place a trivet over the curry, place rice bowl on top.
 Close the lid and pressure cook for 6 minutes.
 Follow the remaining instructions.

-Karahi Chicken, also written as Kadai Chicken, is pronounced "kurr-aa-hee."
+Karahi Chicken, also written as Kadai Chicken, is pronounced "kurr-aa-hee", or "kudd-aa-hee".

-While Karahi Chicken can be spicy, it can easily be made more mild with a few simple swaps in the ingredients.
+While Karahi Chicken can be spicy, it can easily be made milder with a few simple swaps in the ingredients.
 Refer to recipe notes for customization tips.

 Karahi pots were originally made of steel sheet or iron, but can also be found in materials such as stainless steel or copper.

-Karahi can be called a cauldron, since it matches the description of a very large round metal pot used for cooking over a fire.
-But since its shape and usage is similar to that of a wok, it if also referred to as the 'Indian wok'.
+Karahi can be called a cauldron since it matches the description of a very large round metal pot used for cooking over a fire.
+But since its shape and usage is similar to that of a wok, it is also referred to as the 'Indian wok'.

 More Curry Recipes From My Kitchen